islco/sudo/source/_posts/2019-08-21-generative-design-svg-patterns.md

 description: Using generative design extends our creative capabilities and lets us automatically generate beautiful, visually compelling patterns built with SVG.
 ---

 In this article, we’ll talk about using generative design to produce graphic patterns (in SVG format).
-[Click here](#Extended-Demo) to skip directly to the demo, or [here](#Building-a-Generative-System) for a tutorial on the code behind it.
+Check out the interactive demo below, or [skip right to the tutorial on how to build a generative system using JavaScript and SVG](#Building-a-Generative-System).
 Otherwise, read on to learn about what generative design is and why you might want to use it on the web!

-{% asset_img patterns-anim.gif 'A variety of generative patterns created in SVG' %}
+<p class="codepen" data-height="600" data-theme-id="0" data-default-tab="result" data-user="istrategylabs" data-slug-hash="wvwMeqN" style="height: 600px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Generative Patterns in SVG"></p>

 ## What is Generative Design?